-Fiscal deficit occurs due to events like major rise in capital expenditure or deficit arising from revenue.
-Fiscal deficit serves as an indicator of how well the government is managing its finances.
+Fiscal deficit occurs due to events like a major rise in capital expenditure or deficit arising from revenue.
+It serves as an indicator of how well the government is managing its finances.

 Let us look at the process of calculating fiscal deficit and also study the components that make up the fiscal deficit.

 How is Fiscal Deficit Calculated?

 The fiscal deficit is calculated by subtracting the total revenue obtained by the government in a fiscal year from the total expenditures that it incurred during the same period.

 Fiscal deficit = Total Expenditure – Total Revenue (excluding the borrowings)